dlovell/jenkins_project/README_JOB.md

     python jenkins_utils.py -get --base_url http://<EC2-HOSTNAME>:8080 --job_name <JOB_NAME_TO_SAVE> --config_filename <FILENAME_TO_SAVE_TO>

-Keeping <FILENAME_TO_SAVE> allows you to programmatically create the same job on a new server
+Keeping \<FILENAME_TO_SAVE\> allows you to programmatically create the same job on a new server

 ## Creating a Job programmatically (from a saved Job)

-spin_up_jenkins_server.sh will programmatically create all job names in the specified $config_dir when it is run.
+spin_up_jenkins_server.sh will programmatically create all job's specified by config files in $config_dir when it is run.
 You can push up new jobs at any time with:

     python jenkins_utils.py -create --base_url http://<EC2-HOSTNAME>:8080 --job_name <JOB_NAME> --config_filename <SAVED_CONFIG_FILENAME>